lukerbs/InferenceUtils/docs/MODEL_PREFLIGHT_INTERNALS.md

 # Model Preflight Internals

 > **Internal Documentation** — For EdgeKit maintainers and contributors.
-> Last updated: December 2024 (Updated for v1.0 - 6-Phase Refactor)
+> Last updated: January 2025 (Removed overhead calculations, simplified to single 85% utilization cap)

 This document explains how EdgeKit inspects models, estimates memory requirements, and validates preflight checks before loading.
 It covers the **how** (implementation approach), the **why** (rationale for design decisions), and **format-specific considerations & nuances** that aren't immediately obvious.